Asia isn’t the easiest continent to own property if you’re a foreign investor. It’s arguably the world’s most profitable though.

 Rarely does a “one-size-fits-all solution” ever exist, and international real estate isn’t an exception.
 The specific details of your ideal property will depend on your own circumstances.

-If you’re a retiree or someone looking to own a second home, then you’re the only person qualified to make that choice.
-A lifestyle purchase should be about where you enjoy spending time.
+If you’re retiring in Asia or looking to own a second home, then you’re the only one qualified to make that choice.
+A lifestyle purchase is about where you prefer spending time.

 As investors though, we’re primarily concerned with profit and overall returns.
-Not whether we would personally enjoy living in the property.
+Not whether we’d personally enjoy living in the asset that we’re aquiring.

-It’s worth noting that a clear majority of long-term investors prefer buying in capital cities or financial hubs, instead of resort towns or rural areas.
+It’s worth noting that a clear majority of long-term investors prefer buying real estate in capital cities or financial hubs instead of resort towns or rural areas.

 This strong preference for urban areas is caused by multiple factors.

-First off, urban areas are where most of any nation’s economic activity, corporate headquarters, highly paid jobs, transport hubs, educational opportunities, and lifestyle options are all focused.
-Cities simply have greater demand.
+First off, urban areas are where most of any nation’s economic activity, corporate offices, highly paid jobs, and, educational opportunities are focused.
+Large cities simply have greater housing demand because of their connectivity and available opportunities.

 Secondly, large cities are the main beneficiaries of Asia’s positive demographic trends.
-Property markets in developing Asia will especially see their urbanization rates climb, almost inevitably driving up demand for condos and houses in central locations.
+Frontier markets will especially see their urbanization rates climb, almost inevitably driving up demand for condos and houses in central locations.

 In Japan and South Korea, for example, their urbanization rates are 91.7% and 81.5% respectively.
 That’s indicative of a country filled with office workers who have money to spend.

-Places like these are often have the best real estate markets – all indicators show that their real estate markets will benefit from greater demand as their growing population moves from rural areas into the cities.
+Places like these are often the best real estate markets to invest in Asia.
+All indicators show that places like the Philippines and Cambodia will benefit from greater demand as their population moves from rural areas into the cities.

-A final point: recent events since 2020 have proven that certain areas, in particular tourist towns and beach resorts, aren’t anywhere near as resilient as major cities during times of crisis.
+A final point: recent events have proven that tourist towns and beach resorts aren’t anywhere near as resilient as major cities during times of crisis.

 In conclusion, the best places to buy property in Asia are in high-growth urban areas which are currently going through a population boom.
-Think about cities such as Manila, Phnom Penh, Jakarta, and even Singapore or Seoul on the more expensive end.
+Think about cities such as Manila, Phnom Penh, and Jakarta.

 STRATEGY #1: PROPERTY FUNDS AND REITS

-If you’re a hands-off-investor (a majority of UHNWIs especially are), then managed property funds and REITs are one of your best options.
-Such actively managed, diversified portfolios can provide the highest overall returns.
+If you’re a hands-off-investor (a majority of UHNWIs especially are), then buying shares of a managed property funds or REIT is one of your best options.

 While real estate investment funds do take a management fee, they can also potentially make higher returns.
 Their ability to operate on scale adds value, often making it worth the cost of a few percentage points.

-Property funds can buy larger commercial properties and office buildings.
+Real estate funds can purchase larger commercial properties and office buildings.
 Generally, these types of buildings generate higher rental yields than residential units.

 REITs also take care of the management, rental, and maintenance of the portfolio.
-Bulk purchases lead to further cost savings on furniture, appliances, and construction projects.
-These relationship-based discounts are passed down to shareholders.
+Bulk purchases lead to further cost savings on any furniture, appliances, and construction projects.
+These relationship-based discounts are passed onto shareholders.

-Having local connections makes it easier to rent properties and keep them tenanted.
-After all, real estate agents have a choice of which properties to show first.
+Having local connections makes it easier to rent your property and keep it tenanted.
+After all, agents have a choice of which homes to show first.
 Many realtors give priority to institutional clients since they’re more likely to be repeat customers.

 STRATEGY #2: BUY, RENT, AND MANAGE

-The choice many smaller property investors will make, in particular those who are already living in Asia, is buying a property and managing it themselves.
+The choice that many property investors will make, in particular those who are already living in Asia, is to buy a property and manage it themselves.

-If you prefer buying property yourself, then your first stop will probably be a real estate agent.
-This is especially true if you’re purchasing in a developed market like Singapore or Japan.
+If you’re buying property listed on the secondary market, then your first stop will probably be a real estate agent.
+That’s especially true when purchasing in a developed market like Singapore or Japan.

 We don’t suggest “going at it alone” in a country like the Philippines or Vietnam though.
 If you’re doing business in frontier markets, and haven’t already done so before, then you’ll probably want advice.

 Great deals can be found by word-of-mouth as well, and in some countries, most listings are private.
 They aren’t announced and made public through realtors or online listings.
-However, you may not have access to the local connections required to find these deals as a foreigner.
+However, you may not have access to the local connections required to find these deals as a foreign real estate buyer.

 It’s also worth keeping in mind that, depending on the country and its laws, you might not have the ability to own all types of property as a foreigner.

 Thailand, for instance, only allows local citizens to own landed properties.
 But you can still buy shares in a REIT or property fund listed in Thailand.
-Oftentimes, these funds are focused on commercial real estate or hotels.
+Such real estate funds are focused on commercial real estate or hotels.

 Meanwhile, over in India and Indonesia, only locals have the ability to own real estate directly.
 As a foreigner, the only way to invest in freehold property in both of these countries is through a REIT or fund.